Market-If-Touched

 FIX OrdType <40>=J (Market If Touched)

-A Market-If-Touched order is a conditional order which once triggered will immediately place a Market order.
-This order type is often used to enter a new position on a stop price, or to take profits for an existing position, either as a SELL order against LONG positions, or as a BUY order against SHORT positions.
+A Market‑If‑Touched order releases a Market order when its trigger price is reached.
+Traders often use it to enter on a pullback or take profit: a SELL order against a LONG position or a BUY order against a SHORT position.

 Use cases